pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 **Oddish Girl:**
 * Thrash
-  - If you have 18 - 22 HP use TB, then Thrash.
+  - If you have 18 - 22 HP use TB, then Thrash
   - If you get para'd use a heal on it, and if you get put to sleep heal if absorb kills
 - Use one repel [here](https://gunnermaniac.com/pokeworld?map=232#25/19)
 - Use another repel [here](https://gunnermaniac.com/pokeworld?map=232#8/17)